karthicksanjeevi/Simple-Joi-Validator/README.md

 # Simple-Joi-Validator
-A Sample Node JS Server With Joi Validation for Various Inputs Types
+A Sample Node JS Server With Joi Validation for Various Input Types

 # Getting Started